An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Additional Card Krueger Experiment

+It is well known the that function $f = x^2/y$ is convex when $y >0$.
+Furthermore, the sum of convex functions remains convex.
+Therefore, the functions $g(x; \theta)$ are convex.
+In our numerical experiment, we sample $\theta$ randomly in each run to contain $d$ coordinate-pair interactions, matching the dimension of the latent vectors.

+In our experiment we define $h_0$ as the identity and $h_1 = \nabla g$.
+Therefore, cyclical comonotonicity ~\eqref{eq:CCM} is equivalent to the cyclical monotonicity ~\eqref{eq:CM} of $g$.
+As $g$ is convex, $\nabla g$ is an optimal transport map, and therefore cyclically monotone.

+The $d$ coordinate pairs randomly selected from a uniform distribution on $[1, d]$.
+As these results only hold for strictly positive latent vectors, we sample both latent distributions from ${\sf Beta}(2,3)$.
+Both treatment arms have $n=3,000$ units.

+The implementation of our experiment is otherwise identical to that described in Appendix \ref{sec:motivating_example_details}; we generate data for the four relevant distributions and compute transport plans with nearest neighbor extrapolation.
+The eCDF and MAD computation is also the same.

-\subsection{Additional Card \& Krueger Experiment}
+\section{Additional Card \& Krueger Experiment}

+We begin by presenting an additional figure from our bivariate Card \& Krueger analysis in Section \ref{sec:ck_reanalysis}.
+Figure \ref{fig:CK_scatter} demonstrates a negative correlation between the change in full-time employees after the intervention and the change in part-time employees.
+This suggests that fast food restaurants substituted full-time employees for part-time ones.

 For our reanalysis of the Card \& Krueger data on the minimum wage and fast food employment, we use the original dataset provided by David Card on his website.
 It contains survey information, collected via telephone, for $410$ fast food restaurants across $4$ fast-food chains.
-Of these, $79$ are in the control region of northeastern Pennsylvania and $331$ are in New Jersey.
+We remove $19$ restaurants with missing outcome observations.
+Of the remaining, $76$ are in the control region of northeastern Pennsylvania and $315$ are in New Jersey.
 In addition to the two employment outcomes of interest, a number of other observations about a restaurant's wages, prices, and operations were collected.
-Our optimal transport methodology allows us to estimate treatment effects with restaurants more richly represented as vectors in $\mathbb{R}^{10}$.
-We present this experiment for illustrative purposes.
+Our optimal transport methodology allows us to estimate treatment effects more richly with potential outcomes including non-employment time-varying restaurant characteristics.
+We emphasize that this experiment is presented to illustrate the applicability of our method in higher dimensions.
+Our variable selection is not data-driven and the ratio of covariate to units is low.